Julien Gauthier: Ottawa Senators

-On February 19, 2023, Gauthier was traded, along with a conditional draft pick in the 2023 NHL Entry Draft, to the Ottawa Senators for Tyler Motte.
+On February 19, 2023, Gauthier was traded, along with a conditional draft pick in the 2023 NHL entry draft, to the Ottawa Senators for forward Tyler Motte.
 In his debut with the Senators he played on a line with Parker Kelly and Ridly Greig against the Boston Bruins on February 20.
-He scored his first goal with the Senators against Samuel Montembeault on February 25 in a 5–2 win over the Montreal Canadiens.
+He scored his first goal with the Senators against Sam Montembeault on February 25 in a 5–2 win over the Montreal Canadiens.
+In 17 games with Ottawa, he marked three goals and five points.